SAP-archive/teched2020-IIS361/exercises/ex3/README.md

-Exercise 3 -- Configuring Filters in Analytical List Page
+Exercise 3 -- Configure Filters in Analytical List Page
 =========================================================

 In this exercise, you will define the filter area of the Analytical List Page.